Lincoln Normal School

-The Lincoln Normal School, originally Lincoln School and later reorganized as State Normal School and University for the Education of Colored Teachers and Students, was a historic African American school expanded to include a normal school in Marion, Alabama.
+The Lincoln Normal School (1867–1970), originally Lincoln School and later reorganized as State Normal School and University for the Education of Colored Teachers and Students, was a historic African American school expanded to include a normal school in Marion, Alabama.
 Founded less than two years after the end of the Civil War, it is one of the oldest HBCUs (historically black colleges and universities) in the United States.

 History

 The school's roots go back to a Union Army soldier who remained in Marion after the end of the Civil War to teach newly freed African Americans.
 His efforts proved successful and in 1867 the school was incorporated with the support of African Americans from the surrounding Perry County.

 Nine ex-slaves, Joey Pinch, Thomas Speed, Nickolas Dale, James Childs, Thomas Lee, John Freeman, Nathan Levert, David Harris, and Alexander H. Curtis, made up the first Board of Trustees.
 Under their guidance, the black and white community of Marion raised five hundred dollars to buy land for the school's campus.
 The money to build the school building came from the American Missionary Association (AMA).

-In 1868, school trustees sought the assistance of the American Missionary Association (AMA) for help with day-to-day operation of the school.
+In 1868, school trustees sought the assistance of the AMA for help with day-to-day operation of the school.
 The AMA supplied teachers and financial support.

 In 1871, Alabama State Board of Education member Peyton Finley pushed for the school's expansion into a normal school and university.